OdatNurd/OverrideAudit/docs/content/config/settings.md

 not.

-Although this operation is not destructive, freshening an expired override will stop OverrideAudit from warning you that it's expired.
+Although this operation is not destructive, freshening an expired override will stop OverrideAudit from warning you that it's expired, which might mask problems.

+---

 ###  :material-cog: **confirm_revert**